Everything About PS4 USB Ports You Want to Know

-Any PS4 user knows very well about the significance of having USB ports in their game console.
-In fact, the majority of users also feel that the two USB ports PS4 offers aren’t enough.
-They suggest having at least 4 or even 5 ports for their convenience.
-In this route, some may go for a USB hub to get additional USB ports.
-But this is not a complete solution free of flaws.
+Any PS4 owner is fully aware of the importance of USB ports in the gaming system.
+In fact, the majority of consumers believe that the PS4’s two USB ports are insufficient.
+They recommend at least four or five ports for their convenience.
+Some individuals may opt for a USB hub to gain additional USB ports, however, this is not a flawless option.
 The primary disadvantage here is that not all USB devices work via USB hub.
-Some will work without an issue and some wont work at all.
+Some will work without an issue and some won’t work at all.

-PS4 USB connection is an essential topic to talk about here because it features a major factor in understanding how external storage devices work on PS4.
-And since PS4 Storage Expert website is mainly and solely concerned about PS4 storage, such a topic have to be sufficiently handled.
+PS4 USB connection is an essential topic to talk about here because it features a major factor in understanding how external storage devices work on the PS4.
+And since our blog is mainly about the storage of PS4, we’ll cover this topic in detail.

 PS4 USB Ports Number & Location

 The number of USB ports in PlayStation 4 is two.
 The PS4 still maintains these two USB ports as it has been doing in other previous versions of the PS consoles.
 The two USB ports are located right at the front of the console which isn’t a surprise because we saw that in the PS2 and PS3.

 Sony made a change in the Pro version of the PS4 to add an additional USB port at the back of the console together with the AUX, HDMI, and LAN ports.